 Frequently Asked Questions

-This page provides answers to many of the human subjects questions commonly asked by researchers.
-If you have questions or concerns not addressed here, please contact the IRB Chairperson, Dr. Joseph Little, at email@example.com or (716) 286-8187.
+This page provides answers to many of the human subject questions commonly asked by researchers.
+If you have questions or concerns not addressed here, please contact the IRB chairperson, Dr. Clementine Laverman, at 716.286.8520 or firstname.lastname@example.org or email@example.com.

 - They are conducted in a public or widely accessible setting (e.g., coffee shop, NU classroom, religious institution).